ea1fsc/telegram-dapnet-bot/README.md

 The `pagers` array on `GET /callSigns/{cs}` is often hidden for non-admin operators.
 Then existence of the callsign is enough at register time; RadioID and the user’s RIC list are the practical pager identity.

-DMR IDs above 2097151 have the first digit stripped so they fit the POCSAG RIC range (same rule as PagerBot).
+DMR IDs above 2097151 have the first digit stripped so they fit the POCSAG RIC range.
 RadioID network errors do not block registration.

 ## Data and security